stacks-network/docs/docs/glossary/index.md

 #### Decentralized Autonomous Organization

-A type of contract or suite of contracts on the blockchain that is intented to codify, enforce or automate the processes of an organization.
+A type of contract or suite of contracts on the blockchain that is intended to codify, enforce or automate the processes of an organization.

 #### digital asset